Low Back Pain

 No Results Found 0/0

-This tool will guide primary care providers to recognize common mechanical back pain syndromes and screen for other conditions where management may include investigations, referrals and specific medications.
-This is a focused examination for clinical decision-making in primary care.
+This tool will guide primary care clinicians to recognize common mechanical back pain syndromes and screen for other conditions where management may include investigations, referrals and specific medications.

 Click on the sections below to get started: